microsoft/fast/packages/fast-tooling-react/README.md

 A custom post message may be sent through the viewer to the iframe via the `iframePostMessage` prop.
 Anytime this prop is update a message will be sent.

-A custom post message may be recieved through the viewer from the iframe and returned via the `onMessage` callback prop.
+A custom post message may be received through the viewer from the iframe and returned via the `onMessage` callback prop.
 This must be defined as a custom message.

 Example message sent from the iframe src: